 Investing a little time in researching an employer will help you both learn more and make a more informed decision later on.

-3. To better align yourself to the company.
+To better align yourself with the company.

 Your main goal in an interview is to show the employer that you are the right person for the job.
 Since you’ve already learned what the company does and what they care about, you can now market yourself to them in a way that makes sense to their business.